The Complete Travel Guide to Kandy, Sri Lanka

 Pro Tip: If you’re planning to shop in Kandy (which is a great idea for souvenirs), leave some space in your luggage.
 Items like handcrafted jewelry, tea, and Batik textiles make for perfect mementos of your trip.

-A Quick Guide to Getting Around in Kandy
+Getting Around in Kandy

 Kandy’s compact size makes it relatively easy to get around, but there are several transport options depending on your preferences and budget: